m3rr/h4_ToolKit/README.md

 # h4 Toolkit — Comprehensive Operations Manual

-> Hyper-observable, cyberpunk-themed quality-of-life boosts for ComfyUI.
+> Hyper-observable, quality-of-life boosts for ComfyUI.
 This README is the definitive companion for installing, running, and mastering the **h4 Toolkit** nodes.
 Every control, feature, and internal safeguard is documented below.

 ---